History Advising Resources

 Step 3.
 Declare your Major or Minor

 There is no application process to become a history major.
-You only need to complete one of the forms below.
+You only need to complete the form below.
 However, we strongly recommend setting up a time to talk with an advisor before declaring.

-To declare your major or minor, please complete one of the forms below and send them to your History Advisor:
+To declare your major or minor, please complete this Declaration Form and send it to your History Advisor.

 Major evaluation forms for graduation:

 We offer Masters of Arts in History.
 For questions or advising please contact our Graduate Advisor; Professor Jared Hardesty.